Why Metal for Low Slope Roofing

 There are “navy seals” and then there are “red seals.”
 Among his long list of accomplishments, Alex Prothmann, Architectural Sheet Metal Trainer, ASM 101, is also a certified Red Seal sheet metal worker.
 With over three decades of experience and having started his own business in 2012, Alex founded Architectural Sheet Metal 101 (ASM101) as a one-stop shop where sheet metal workers of all skill levels can gather, share ideas, and learn from each other.

-This course is approved for 4.0 AIA LU HSW credits, and all students will receive a certificate of completion.
+This course is scheduled for Tuesday, October 21 from 1:00 pm – 5:00 pm.
+It is approved for 4.0 AIA LU HSW credits, and all students will receive a certificate of completion.

 Share: